 Council's Corporate Plan / Bisnis Plan was adopted in 2019 and sets out a framework to help achieve our vision 'for communities and Council to be autonomous, prosperous, and sustainable', and our mission to improve our communities' liveability in all we do'.
 Three strategic pillars were identified as essential to achieving these goals: Pipol / People, Mekem las long / Sustainability, and Pruitpul / Prosperity.
-12 outcomes were aligned within the strategic pillars to form a robust framework that guides operational objectives.
+12 outcomes were aligned within the strategic pillars to form a robust framework that quides operational objectives.

-People

 Outcome 1: We preserve cultural heritage, history and place.
 Outcome 2: Our communities are safe, healthy and active.
 Outcome 3: We ensure accessibility to community support services.

-Outcome 4: We are a transparent, open and engaging Council.

-Outcome 5: We plan effectively for the future of our individual communities and region.
+Pipol Outcome 4: We are a transparent, open and engaging Council.
+People Outcome 5: We plan effectively for the future of our individual communities and region.
 Outcome 6: Our communities remain resilient to the effects of climate change and natural disasters.

-Outcome 7: Our communities are consulted around liveable places, aligned to lifestyle and environmental suitability.

-Outcome 8: We manage Council affairs responsibly to the benefit of our communities.
+our communities.